JulesRenz/MonkyMonky/README.md

             - the Config file can now contain comments and empty lines
             - Now uses ANSI Encoding to read the file to allow special (german) characters.
-            - Error Handling, when the file name was not changed
+            - Error Handling, when the file name was not changed v0.2.1	- User is asked if a already present output file shall be overwritten

 	Bugs ToDo:
-	- Error handling, when the desired output file alraedy exists
+			- No known bugs at this point.

 	Features ToDo:
 	- Replace label in main window with textbox where error messages can be displayed